Connect with us

 Industry News

-Updated
+Updated on

 Low cost homes

-Low cost homes are ideally build for people who earn Sh40,000 to Sh60,000.
+Low-cost homes are ideally built for people who earn Sh40,000 to Sh60,000.
 PHOTO | FILE

-Kenya must build two million low cost city homes to bridge its housing demand-supply gap and stem the fast expansion of slums, the World Bank has advised the State.
+Kenya must build two million low-cost city homes to bridge its housing demand-supply gap and stem the fast expansion of slums, the World Bank has advised the State.

-According to the Bretton Woods Institution, investments in housing will not only help solve accommodation crisis but will also spur economic growth and strengthen the country’s financial sector.
+According to the Bretton Woods Institution, investments in housing will not only help solve the accommodation crisis but will also spur economic growth and strengthen the country’s financial sector.

 The global lender warned that the housing crisis will worsen over the next decade if the government fails to seriously focus on housing and the finance of affordable housing for the average citizen.